Self-Distilled Reasoner: On-Policy Self-Distillation for Large Language Models: Limitations and Future Directions

 \section{Limitations and Future Directions}

 Due to computational constraints, our experiments are limited to models up to 8B parameters.
-While we observe that larger models benefit more from \ours{}—consistent with our hypothesis that self-rationalization requires sufficient model capacity—it remains an open question whether this trend continues at scales beyond 8B parameters, such as 70B or larger frontier models.
+It remains an open question whether this trend continues at scales beyond 8B parameters.
 Several promising directions warrant further investigation.
 First, our current framework does not explicitly leverage correctness verification of generated answers; incorporating such signals could provide additional learning objectives beyond distribution matching.
 Finally, problem difficulty plays a crucial role in self-distillation: if reasoning problems exceed the model's comprehension threshold, the teacher policy cannot provide meaningful supervision even with access to ground-truth solutions.
 This suggests that curriculum learning strategies—gradually increasing problem difficulty as the model improves—could enhance training effectiveness.
 Exploring adaptive curricula that maintain problems at the frontier of model capabilities represents an important direction for scaling \ours{} to more challenging reasoning tasks.